 Other than perhaps ‘America First’, Trump seems to flip back and forth on nearly every major (and minor) issue.
 Trump ran on non-interventionism, yet he continues to bomb nearly every country that Obama did.
 He campaigned on ending all illegal immigration and ending DACA, and then offered amnesty to millions of ‘Dreamers’ and continues nearly the exact same immigration policies that Obama had in place (which involved millions of deportations, unbeknownst to many Americans).
 He has flipped from supporting absolute gun rights to supporting stricter gun control than anything passed by Obama – and boasting about it.
 He has flipped on marijuana policy, taxes, and so many other issues.
 Many people say that Trump often agrees with and implements the proposals of the last person he speaks with.
 This may in fact be the case.
 He may actually hold zero consistent principles.
 As the old joke (attributed to Groucho Marx) goes: “These are my principles.
 If you don’t like them, I have others.”
 All in all, Trump has made some very good and very bad decisions during his first 18 months in office.
-As such, we’ve written this article which focuses on the bad and another one which focuses on the good.
+As such, we’ve written this article that focuses on the bad and another one that focuses on the good.

 1) Increased Civil Asset Forfeiture

 In July of 2017, The Washington Post reported that Trump and his Attorney General were enacting a new plan to increase the legalized theft perpetrated by law enforcement, known as ‘civil asset forfeiture’.
 The practice involves local, state, or federal law enforcement appropriating money, guns, drugs, or any other form of property from individuals based only on suspicion that the property might somehow be involved in a crime.
-This is not the same as taking the heroin from dealers once they are convicted and sent to prison.
+This is not the same as taking heroin from dealers once they are convicted and sent to prison.
 This is not simply taking guns from violent gang leaders after they are charged with mass murder.
 This theft occurs without any convictions, warrants, or even charges being filed against a person.
 Indeed, law enforcement officers can take any property they wish, as long as they state that they believe that the property could somehow theoretically be involved in some crime in the past, present, or future.
 Trump, Sessions, and the DOJ are now encouraging state and local law enforcement to steal even more than in the past using this criminal practice.
 We’ll circle back to government officials taking things from citizens without due process later on in the article.

 2) Appointed/Nominated Authoritarians & Cronies